ArcticMC/Scenarios/descriptions.md

 > &#x1F534; THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

-> The entire world is a Mushroom island.
+> The entire world is a never ending Mushroom Island.
+To get wood, you can break mushroom blocks for them.
+Hostile mobs will also spawn throughout the island.

 ### Mystery Scenarios (H, MUST USE L SCENS)
 > The players will have no idea what the host enabled as a scenario or scenarios!